griseldavr/BaSP-A2022-Etapa-1/README.md

 Replication of the landing page for Trackgenix using Flexbox for creating a responsive design under the concept of Mobile First.
 Site: https://griseldavr.github.io/BaSP-A2022-Etapa-1/

+## Week 5

+Practice with JavaScript exercises and correction of CSS Styles for the landing page from the previous week.

 ## Authors
 -Griselda Vera